Material Chemistry

 TADF materials boost OLED efficiency by converting energy-wasting triplet excitons into light-emitting singlets, eliminating the need for rare metals and reducing costs.
 This innovation enhances OLED performance and sustainability, paving the way for brighter, more energy-efficient displays and lighting.

-● Fluorescent Molecules and High-energy Materials
+● Fluorescent Molecules and High-Energy Materials

 Fluorescent molecules absorb light at one wavelength and emit it at a longer, visible wavelength, making them vital for bioimaging, sensing, and advanced displays.
 Improvements in brightness, stability, and tunability are driving innovations in precision medicine, environmental monitoring, and OLED technology.